xPolar/KBBQ/README.md

 Once all of our dependencies are installed please rename `.ENV_EXAMPLE` to `.env`, and modify the values accordingly.

-To run the production version of this ot please run `npm run prod`, if any errors come out feel free to contact Polar#6880 if he still works on the project!
+To run the production version of this bot please run `npm run prod`, if any errors come out feel free to contact Polar#6880 if he still works on the project!

 If you want to run the development version run `npm run dev`.